Mkobie/ReferenceNotes/README.md

 # Reference Notes

-This repository contains notes and code examples I’ve collected while studying programming.
+This repository contains notes and code examples collected while studying programming.

 ## C++
-C++ note are restricted to the C++98 version, since that's required at my workplace.
+C++ notes are restricted to the C++98 version, since that's required at my workplace.

 ### Running the Code
 To compile and run any one c++ example on Linux, use: